mountetna/magma/README.md

 # Configuration

-Magma is a Rack application, which means you can run it using any Rack-compatible server (e.g. thin or Passenger).
+Magma is a Rack application, which means you can run it using any Rack-compatible server (e.g. Puma or Passenger).

 Magma has a single YAML config file, `config.yml`; DO NOT TRACK this file, as it will hold all of your secrets.
 It uses the Etna::Application configuration syntax, e.g.: